 - Cook on low for 8 hours or high for 5 hours.

-- Take 2 forks and start shredding the meat into smaller pieces.
+- Remove the pork from the slow cooker using a slotted spoon.
+Take 2 forks and start shredding the meat into smaller pieces.
 Pour some of the leftover liquid over the meat or strain the liquid and use it to make a gravy.
 See notes for instructions.

 - Serve on tacos, burritos, tamales, sandwiches, etc.

 - To make a gravy from the leftover juices, strain the liquid through a sieve.
 Add the liquid to a saucepan and sprinkle 2 to 3 tbsp of all-purpose flour over it.
 Whisk it vigorously until smooth and comes to a boil, over medium heat.

 - If you wanted crispy pork carnitas, line a baking sheet with aluminum foil.
 Spread the pulled pork over the prepared baking sheet and place it under the broiler for about 3 to 5 minutes or until crispy.

 - Store pork carnitas leftovers in an airtight container in the fridge for 3 to 5 days.

 - Nutritional information is only for the pork caritas, not for the burritos.
 Calories for burritos can vary greatly based on ingredients used.

 - Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.